-These two tables represent the
+These two tables represent the same budget totals, but are

 - Personnel expenditure increases are driven by standard step and benefit rate adjustments and a total pay scale increase of 2.0% for non-collectively bargained City employees.
-These personnel increases are fully offset by an increased City-wide vacancy savings factor for FY 2025 and an increase in General Fund reimbursement for an Epidemiology Supervisor position by a State grant. - Non-personnel cost increases are due to a \$0.5M increase in the City Match amount for rent costs at the Del Pepper Community Resource Center.
+These personnel increases are partially offset by an increased City-wide vacancy savings factor for FY 2025.
+In addition to these changes, the Health Department's personnel budget decreased due to an increase in the amount an Epidemiology Supervisor position will be funded by a State grant and the elimination of a grant funded position. - Non-personnel cost increases are due to a \$0.5M increase in the City Match amount for rent costs at the Del Pepper Community Resource Center.
 Non-personnel increases are partially offset by a decrease in equipment replacement expenditures due to the use of equipment replacement fund balance in FY 2025.
 Scheduled replacements will still occur but will be funded with one-time fund balance. - Capital goods outlay expenses remain flat for FY 2025.